fdwr/LunaSvgSampleTest/doc/SvgPixelSnapping.md

 ### Elements

 - `<anchor/>` - an invisible point to help align shapes to and construct microtransforms to adjust shapes.
 Anchors coordinates can be individually rounded and shared by multiple geometries for tiny translations and scaling.
 Anchors are typically defined soon before the shape they apply to via `id` in an adjustment attribute or an `anchorTransform`.
+An unspecified x or y defaults to 0.
-- `<transformation/>` - defines a named transform for reuse by `id`, including the standard `scale`, `translate`, `rotate`, and `shear` operations, plus the new `origin` which is equivalent to `transform-origin` folded directly into the `transform`.
+- `<transformation/>` - defines a reuseable transform via `id`, including the standard `scale`, `translate`, `rotate`, and `shear` operations, plus the new `origin` which is equivalent to `transform-origin` folded directly into the `transform`.
 Defined transforms may be used in any `transform` attribute, including those on normal geometry along with those in rounding and constraints.
-The `matrix` function now takes an abbreviated form with just the first two elements, useful for expressing a uniform scale+rotation using a single 2D vector, where  `matrix(scaleX shearXToY)` expands `matrix(scaleX shearXToY -shearXToY scaleX 0 0)` (e.g. rotating by 30 degrees yields [0.866025404 0.5] and expands to [0.866025404 0.5 -0.5 0.866025404 0 0]).
+The `matrix` function now takes an abbreviated form with just the first two elements, useful for expressing a uniform scale+rotation using a single 2D vector, where  `matrix(scaleX shearXToY)` expands `matrix(scaleX shearXToY -shearXToY scaleX 0 0)` (e.g. rotating by 30 degrees yields [0.866025404 0.5] and expands to [0.866025404 0.5 -0.5 0.866025404 0 0]). e.g. `<transformation id="myTransform" values="scale(2) translate(100 300)" />` and `<g transform="#myTransform"> ...` or `<transformation id="turn45" values="matrix(1 1)" />` and `<line adjust="grid(#turn45) round(xy)" x1=...>` (naming note: using noun form rather than verb to avoid confusion with "transform", in that it's not an action applied to the scene, but rather a reusable component useable later by a "transform" statement)
-- `<adjustment/>` - a reusable series of adjustments, including rounding, anchor transforms, contour offsets, and contraints, with each adjustment executed in order.
-Multiple adjustments can be separated by semicolons to form a list of adjustment groups, useful for `<path>` where each group of adjustments is referenced by index 0 to n-1.
+- `<adjustment/>` - a reusable series of adjustments, including rounding, anchor transforms (nudges), contour offsets, and separation contraints, with each adjustment executed in order.
+Multiple adjustments can be separated by semicolons to form a list of adjustment groups, useful for `<path>` where each group of adjustments is referenced by index 0 to n-1. e.g. `<adjustment id="myAdjustment" values="round(x) floor(y)" />` and `<polygon adjust="#myAdjustment" points="..."/>`

 ### Adjustment operators:
 - `nudge(attributeName #anchorName reorient=[1 0])` - displace specific attribute by the anchor's displacement from its original position.